 Eager to to make your own DIY wine

-— but want a treat you can enjoy while it’s still 2009?
+— but want a treat you can enjoy while it’s still the holidays?
 Then let me suggest a very cute, tasty and eco-themed gingerbread house!
 Three to try:

 >> LEED-certified ginger pre-fab: gingerLotus.

 A couple years ago, eco-architect Michelle Kaufmann created a gingerbread version of one of her full-sized home designs, the mkLotus.
 All of mkLotus’ cool green design features, from the rainwater catchment system to the green living roof, are included in the mini version.

 to get started.
 You’ll love that even the gingerbread recipe calls for sustainable ingredients, from fair trade molasses to cage-free, organic eggs.